revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

     }
 }
 ```
-- In above code we have defined pointcut expression to measure performance of `public String com.revature.service.RefundService.process(Long)` method.
+- In above code, we have defined pointcut expression to measure performance of `public String com.revature.service.RefundService.process(Long)` method.
 </blockquote>

 </details>